Searchmont Motor Company: Fournier-Searchmont Automobile Company

 On December 16, 1901, the Fournier-Searchmont Automobile Company was incorporated in a new reorganization that would double the investment capital.
-Fournier-Searchmonts, and Fourniers' Mors race car were shown at the March 1902 Chicago Auto Show where Henry Fournier was headlined.
+Fournier-Searchmonts and Fournier's Mors race car were shown at the March 1902 Chicago Auto Show where Henri Fournier was headlined.
 In May 1902 Fournier took on a large garage in Paris France and said he would spend only one month a year in the United States on Fournier-Searchmont business.

 Searchmont was very active in Endurance Trials and received blue ribbons for all three entries in the New York to Buffalo Run in 1901.
-In the 1902 Long Island Trials, all three Searchmonts, and seven other participants were controversially disqualified for exceeding 15 miles per hour.
+In the 1902 Long Island Trials, all three Searchmonts and seven other participants were controversially disqualified for exceeding 15 miles per hour.

-E. B. Gallagher departed Searchmont in 1902 to become general manager of Mobile Company of America and Lee Chadwick became the chief-engineer and superintendent of the Searchmont factory.
+E. B. Gallagher departed Searchmont in 1902 to become general manager of Mobile Company of America, and Lee Chadwick became the chief-engineer and superintendent of the Searchmont factory.

 Two new front-engined cars were introduced for 1902 which featured many parts from the Wagonette.
 Both were runabouts with improved engines.
 The smaller and sportier Type III had a wheelbase of 66 in and a 12 bhp, two-cylinder engine.
 The bigger Type IV had a wheelbase of 70 in and 6 bhp from a single cylinder engine.